 We have to agree about The Calgary Stampede.
 This 10-day extravaganza is held every July to celebrate and preserve Western culture.
 It features the world’s biggest outdoor rodeo, country music, a variety of shows and concerts, exhibitions, a fairground, bars and food outlets.

-Looking for somewhere to live in Canada?
+Looking for somewhere to live in Alberta?
 Check out these posts:

 Is Living In Vancouver Vs Calgary Better For Outdoor Activities?